-Your profile picture is one of the most important parts of your Instagram profile.
+Your profile picture is one of the most important parts of your Instagram profile and the best way to showcase your branding on Instagram.
 When someone views one of your posts or clicks on your profile, it’s great if your brand is instantly recognizable.
 For many brands this tends to mean using one of three options:

 - Logomark (the logo, minus any words)